jsacoba/pai789_finalproject/README.md

 3. Adaptation.
 These include measures and strategies dealing with and attempting to address the negative impacts of natural hazards and climate change in the future.
 Adaptation, unlike coping, is understood as a long-term process that also includes structural changes.

 ### The Environmental Performance Index

 The 2020 Environmental Performance Index (EPI) report ranked 180 countries according to their performance in addressing sustainability issues and environmental challenges that they face.
-It includes 32 performance metrics measures under 11 issue categories.
+It includes 32 performance metrics under 11 issue categories.
 The interaction of these indicator variables are summed up in two main EPI components: environmental health and ecosystem vitality.
 The report puts: **"These indicators provide a gauge at a national scale of how close countries are to established environmental policy targets.
 The EPI offers a scorecard that highlights leaders and laggards in environmental performance and provides practical guidance for countries that aspire to move toward a sustainable future."**

 ![](https://github.com/jsacoba/pai789_finalproject/blob/main/script3_epi_data/epi_components.PNG)
 Source: The 2020 EPI Report